Government (New Zealand)

 Te Ara is an excellent starting point for all questions about New Zealand Aotearoa.
 If we scroll down to the bottom of the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

-- Go to Sections on the front page of the website.
+- Look for Sections on the front page of the website.

 NZHistory is another great website for information about New Zealand Aotearoa.
 It also belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.